JacobYim/ROS-tutorials/README.md

-# ROS-tutorials
+# ros_tutorials
-This is ROS Tutorial with Kinetics at Ubuntu 16.
+This is ros_tutorials with Kinetics at Ubuntu 16.